 My PhD focused on network virtualization using structured P2P overlays and grid computing.
 My networking research has been realized in IPOP, a free (BSD) network virtualization software.
 I have built systems supporting DHTs, decentralized NAT traversal, software models for improved network virtualization, and autonomic virtual networking stacks (DHCP, DNS, etc).
 This work is a major contribution to my grid computing research focus, Grid Appliance, which enables the creation of decentralized, distributed grids using virtualized, physical, and cloud resources.
 In paper at SC'09, I demonstrated one of the first examples of combining resources across clouds into a common LAN using virtual networking.
 I also spent significant time experimenting securing P2P systems with DTLS and an Photuris derived security specification, experience leveraged in my work on security, privacy, and anonymity a Yale.

-During my free time, I enjoy time running, playing basketball and badminton, and occassionally playing video games.
-I have done the Insanity Workout four times.
-I briefly rested my weary joints and enjoyed, perhaps, too many sweets with Miss Xiaofei Xu.
+During my free time, I enjoy running, explore stocks, and more often than I'd like to admit play video games.
+I have done the Insanity Workout several times, I cannot recommend it enough as both a great way to get in shape but also amazing positive reinforcement.
+When I'm not running or flingging my body around, I enjoy sweets with my wife, Xiaofei.
 At one point, I was ranked in the top 20 on the US East Warcraft III Free For All Ladder.